FAQ

 Can I take classes at other universities in Berlin?

 Yes.
-Due to a cooperation of all Berlin universities, students may make use of the extensive curriculum and all courses offered by the Berlin University of the Arts and other Berlin Universities to develop their study emphasis.
+Due to cooperation between all Berlin universities, students may make use of the extensive curriculum offered by the Berlin University of the Arts and all courses offered by other Berlin Universities to develop their study emphasis.

 What language are classes held in?